Lori Vallow claims ‘no one was murdered’ in bizarre sentencing statement

 Lori Vallow claims ‘no one was murdered’ as she breaks silence for first time in bizarre sentencing statement

-In a bizarre statement, she claimed that “no one was murdered in this case” – including her murdered children Tylee Ryan and JJ Vallow and “her friend” Tammy Daybell
+In a bizarre statement, she claimed that ‘no one was murdered in this case’ – including her murdered children Tylee Ryan and JJ Vallow and ‘her friend’ Tammy Daybell

-A sobbing Lori Vallow claimed that “no one was murdered” as she broke her silence for the first time over the horrific murders of her two children and her lover’s wife in a chilling statement at her sentencing hearing.
+A sobbing Lori Vallow shockingly claimed that “no one was murdered” as she broke her silence for the first time over the horrific murders of her two children and her lover’s wife in a chilling statement at her sentencing hearing.

-In the bizarre statement, she read out a Bible quote, spoke of visiting “heaven” and continued to channel her doomsday cult beliefs in.
+In the bizarre statement, the doomsday “cult mom” read out a Bible quote, spoke of visiting “heaven” and continued to channel her doomsday cult beliefs while claiming “I have had many communications with Jesus Christ”.

-While her victims’ loved ones were forced to listen, she claimed that she had communicated with her murdered children Tylee Ryan and JJ Vallow and “her friend” Tammy Daybell from beyond the grave and that they are “very happy”.
+While her victims’ loved ones were forced to listen in horrorr, she claimed that she had communicated with her murdered children Tylee Ryan and Joshua “JJ” Vallow as well as “her friend” Tammy Daybell from beyond the grave – and that they are “very happy”.

-“Jesus knows that no one was murdered in this case,” she said.
+“Jesus Christ knows the truth.
+Jesus Christ knows no one was murdered in this case.
+Accidental deaths happened.
+Suicides happened.
+Fatal side effects of medications happened,” she said.

-She claimed that she has had “many communications” from people in heaven.
-“Because of these communications I know for a fact that my children are happy,” she said.
+She claimed that she has had “many communications” from people in heaven and that “because of these communications I know for a fact that my children are happy” and busy in heaven.

-The 50-year-old convicted killer appeared in Fremont County Courthouse in Idaho on Monday morning to be sentenced for the murders of her two youngest children Tylee Ryan, 16, and Joshua “JJ” Vallow, 7, and conspiracy to murder her new husband Chad Daybell’s first wife Tammy Daybell.
+The 50-year-old convicted killer appeared in Fremont County Courthouse in Idaho on Monday morning to be sentenced for the murders of her two youngest children Tylee, 16, and JJ, 7, and conspiracy to murder her new husband Chad Daybell’s first wife Tammy Daybell.

 Sitting slouched cross-legged at the defence table, Vallow kept her head down and refused to look her victims’ devastated family members in the eyes as they gave heartwrenching impact statements to the court and as prosecutors asked that she spent the rest of her life behind bars with no chance of parole.